aibasel-teaching/krummstab/README.md

 # Development

+To set up for development, you have to
+- clone this repository
+- create a virtual environment at its root directory (`python3 -m venv .venv`)
+- enter the virtual environment (`source .venv/bin/activate`)
+- install the local version of Krummstab using `pip` (`pip install -e .`) After this initial setup you simply have to make sure that you are in this same virtual environment when making changes to Krummstab.
+If that is the case, all changes to the source files will be directly reflected in any call to `krummstab`.

 There are some tests written in the `pytest` framework.
-This requires `pytest`, which can be installed via `pip3 install pytest` for example, and [Xournal++](https://github.com/xournalpp/xournalpp), which can be installed via `sudo apt install xournalpp` on Ubuntu.
-Tests can then be executed by running `pytest` in the root directory of the project.
+This requires `pytest`, which can be installed via `pip install pytest` for example, and [Xournal++](https://github.com/xournalpp/xournalpp), which can be installed via `sudo apt install xournalpp` on Ubuntu.
+Tests can then be executed by running `pytest` in the root directory of the project (while in the virtual environment).

+All code should be formatted according to [Black](https://github.com/psf/black).
+The only change from the default configuration is that we limit lines to 80 instead of 88 characters.